ballerina-attic/docs-ballerina-vscode-extension/en/docs/visual-programming/data-mapper.md

 ## Define the mappings

-Let's see how to map fields in inputs with fields in the output JSON.
+Let's see how to map the input fields with the fields in the JSON output.

 ### Basic Mapping
 Map the `person id` to the `student id` as shown below.